ruslanpalagin/git-hotfix/readme.md

 ```
 hf save "foo"
 ```
-It will save CURRENT hotfix branch with "git add . && git commit -a -m '#123 foo' && git push origin hotfix/123" Running any "save" command you will see WHAT you actually exec.
+It will save CURRENT hotfix branch with "git add -A && git commit -a -m '#123 foo' && git push origin hotfix/123" Running any "save" command you will see WHAT you actually exec.
 Try it!
 You can prevent execution with Ctrl+C